abilian/abilian-developer-guide/design-architecture.rst

 Test Driven Development
 -----------------------

+    The best thing about years of TDD practice is that I will *never* commit a test without seeing it fail, whether I write it first or not. -- Gary Bernhardt <https://twitter.com/garybernhardt/status/572856330572075010>

 Motivation and principles
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-After seeing Gary Bernardt video "`Slow test / fast test <http://www.youtube.com/watch?v=RAxiiRPHS9k>`_" (see also `this report <https://pycon-2012-notes.readthedocs.org/en/latest/fast_tests_slow_tests.html>`_ on the same talk), I'm convinced that it's important to have unit tests that pass as fast as possible (< 1 sec!), and possibly slower tests that are not run as often.
+After seeing Gary Bernardt video "`Slow test / fast test <http://www.youtube.com/watch?v=RAxiiRPHS9k>`_" (see also `this report <https://pycon-2012-notes.readthedocs.org/en/latest/fast_tests_slow_tests.html>`_ on the same talk), I'm convinced that it's important, and possible to achieve, to have unit tests that pass as fast as possible (< 1 sec!), and possibly slower tests that are not run as often.

 Our approach should be to distinguish between different tests classes:

-- unit tests (in tests/unit), that test classes mostly in isolation, using mocks or stubs if needed.
+- Unit tests (in tests/unit), that test classes mostly in isolation, using mocks or stubs if needed.
+These are the most important tests from the software design point of view, and these are tests that should run really fast (a few seconds for a whole test suite).

-- integration tests (in tests/integration), that test integration of actual components (no mocks).
+- Integration tests (in tests/integration), that test integration of actual components (no mocks).

-- functional web tests, that test the web apps using the web interface, either using a browser (Selenium / WebDriver) or that leverage the framework to a similar effect.
+- Functional web tests, that test the web apps using the web interface, either using a browser (Selenium / WebDriver) or that leverage the framework to a similar effect.

-- functional web API tests, that thoroughly test a web API using either an external tools (ex: FunkLoad) or the testing framework provided by Flask.
+- Functional web API tests, that thoroughly test a web API using either an external tools (ex: FunkLoad) or the testing framework provided by Flask.

-- load tests, using something like FunkLoad.
+- Load tests, using something like FunkLoad.

-- system tests, that test the full system (in a VM), including upgrade scenarios.
+- System tests, that test the full system (in a VM), including upgrade scenarios.

+An important source of confusion for Python developers that are not experimented with TDD is that just because you are importing the ``unitest`` module doesn't mean you are doing unit testing (same if you are using, as we do, the ``py.test`` framework).
+Unit testing means that you are testing units in isolation.

-At this point, functional tests are merged with integration tests, and system and load tests are non-existent.
+At this point, our functional tests are merged with integration tests, load tests are non-existent.
+Regarding system tests, the tests that we are running on the Travis CI platform could qualify as systems tests, since we're rebuilding a whole VM each time we're running the test suite on Travis.
+But we are are not testing upgrade at this point.

 We should aim for at least 80% measurable line coverage.